 There were no licensing boards and no formal requirements for entrance to the profession.
 Anyone could call himself a doctor.
 If his methods were successful, he attracted more patients, if not, he found himself another profession.
 Medical training consisted mostly of apprentice work.
 Men trained as doctors by following around another doctor.

-Rome had two different types of physicians:
+Rome had two types of physicians:

-Unethical practises abounded.
+Unethical practices abounded.
 Plutarch grumbled that practitioners used all sorts of questionable methods to gain patients, ranging from escorting the prospective patient home from bars to sharing dirty jokes with him.
 According to Plutarch, "Some Medical Quacks would do just about anything to acquire clients, from accompanying them to alcohol dens to telling them dirty jokes.
 Still others were not above murdering their patients in cold blood for financial gain, for example, they might be paid and told to just 'put the patient out of his misery'."

-Roman Medics studied Medical texts by Hippocrates, who came from the Greek Island of Cos and is generally regarded as the Father of Medicine.
+Roman Medics studied medical texts by Hippocrates, who came from the Greek Island of Cos and is generally regarded as the Father of Medicine.
 Actually, he was only one of a longstanding line of medical practitioners, but his personal popularity ensured that his treatises were saved by his followers while those written by his predecessors, which nobody saved, were lost to the coming ages.

 Besides the writings of Hippocrates, other writers wrote on medical topics.
 There were Medical Practitioners whose writings were equally revered:

-Recently, a military hospital at Baden has produced a large collection of medical tools.
 A stone mural of Roman legion depicts a fellow solider helping another remove probably an arrow from his leg with a pair of pinchers.
 Some soldiers were skilled in medical while still serving in the army.
 The negative realm of Roman medicine started in its early history.

 Scapels

 Ancient scalpels had almost the same form and function as their modern counterparts do today.
 The two long steel scalpels that make up the first and third columns of the accompanying image are examples of the most ordinary type of scalpel from antiquity.
-These long scalpels could be used to
+These long scalpels could be used to make a variety of incisions, but they seem to be particularly suited to making either deep or long cuts.
+The four bronze scalpels which make up columns two and four are generally referred to as "bellied scalpels."
+This variety of scalpel was another favorite of physicians in antiquity since the shape of its handle allowed more delicate and precise cuts to be made.

 Bone Hooks